denniskigen/ampath-forms-old/docs/platform/core-concepts.md

 }
 ```

-2. Referencing sections from component forms _imported in_ using the [Reference forms](/platform/referencing-forms) feature.
+Sections can also be constructed by referencing sections from component forms _imported in_ using the [Reference forms](/platform/referencing-forms) feature.

 ```json
 {